 To help ease you back into a comfortable and effective workout routine, we’ve compiled a list of simple hints and tips to bear in mind as you return to the gym:

 Give yourself enough time

-After 4 or 5 months away from the gym, it’s important to give yourself enough time to safely work out.
+After a few months away from the gym, it’s important to give yourself enough time to safely work out.